-All machinery must be fitted with means to isolate it from electrical energy sources.
-The isolator must be capable of being locked where an operator is unable, from any of the points to which he/she has access, to check that the energy is still cut off!
 An External Surge Protection Device should be used when operating this device.
 This Equipment is suitable for Common or Isolated Bonding and for Network Telecommunication Facilities and locations where NEC applies.

-6.6.1 Instructions for Models 5500ST and 11000ST only: Both models operate on 208-240 VAC, 1 Ph. power.
-Route the power cord (which exits the rear of the cabinet) to a wall mounted listed electrical disconnect box, or alternately, install an appropriate twist lock connector on the cord and install a mating connector at the wall or on a free-hanging power cord.
+6.6.1 Instructions for Model 22000ST only: The 22000ST operates on 208-240 VAC, 1 Ph. power.
+Route the power cord (not provided) to a wall mounted listed electrical disconnect box, or alternately, install an appropriate twist lock connector on the cord and install a mating connector at the wall or on a free-hanging power cord.
+At the rear of the air dryer route the cable through the strain relief and into the power entrance box.

-Connect the power cord BLACK lead to L1 of your power source.
+Connect the power cord BLACK lead to L1 of Terminal Board.

-Connect the other BLACK lead (or WHITE lead with BLUE marker) to L2 of your power source.
+Connect the other BLACK lead (or WHITE lead with marker) to L2 of the Terminal Board.

-Connect the GREEN lead to Ground. (see appendix "G" for proper grounding to the ground stud).
+Connect the GREEN lead to the Ground Stud. (see appendix "G" for proper grounding to the ground stud).

-6.6.2 Instruction for Model 16500ST only:
+6.6.2 Instruction for Model 33000ST only:

-This Model operates on 208/240 VAC, 3 Ph. power.
-Route the power cord (which exits the rear of the cabinet) to a wall mounted listed electrical disconnect box, or alternately, install an appropriate twist lock connector on the cord and install a mating connector at the wall or on a free-hanging power cord.
+The Model 33000ST operates on 208/240 VAC, 3 Ph. power.
+Route the power cord (not provided) to a wall mounted listed electrical disconnect box, or alternately, install an appropriate twist lock connector on the cord and install a mating connector at the wall or on a free-hanging power cord.
+At the rear of the air dryer, route the cable through the strain relief and into the power entrance box.

-Connect the power cord BLACK lead to L1 of your power source.
+Connect the power cord BLACK lead to L1 of the Terminal Board.

-Connect the BLUE lead (or white with blue marker) to L2 of your power source.
+Connect the BLUE lead (or white with blue marker) to L2 of the Terminal Board.

-Connect the RED lead to L3 of your power source.
+Connect the RED lead to L3 of the Terminal Board.

-Connect the GREEN lead to Ground. (see appendix "G" for proper grounding to the ground stud)
+Connect the GREEN lead to the Ground Stud. (see appendix "G" for proper grounding to the ground stud)